themarquisdesheric/amber-health/src/pages/articles/2019-11-22-endometriosis-treatments-2.md

 </blockquote>

+These therapies have been recommended by specialists due to the potential benefit they may have for managing endometriosis and symptoms.

 * Physical Therapy
 * Diet and Nutrition
 * Acupuncture
 * Yoga
+* Holistic and Integrative Medicine
 * Chinese Medicine
-* Pelvic Floor Physical Therapy
-* Holistic, Integrative Medicine
-* Exercise
-* Herbal Therapy
 * Meditation

 **Diet and Nutrition**